-Yes, although that question might sound like a pretty weird one, believe it or not fish scales have actually been a fairly common ingredient in cosmetics.
+Yes, although that question might sound like a pretty weird one, believe it or not fish scales have actually been a fairly common ingredient in cosmetics for years.

 Often sourced from herring, the shimmer found in lipsticks, eyeshadows or nail polish could actually be thanks to crushed fish scales (hint: look out for the chemical names Guanine or CI 75170 on a product’s ingredient list).

-And although considered low-risk for allergies, cancer and the environment by the Environmental Working Group, cruelty-free fans may prefer their cosmetics without a side of fish scales.
+And while fish scales are considered low-risk for allergies, cancer and the environment by the Environmental Working Group, cruelty-free fans may still prefer their cosmetics without a side of fish scales.

 Luckily, minerals mica and titanium dioxide provide non-animal derived, vegan-friendly alternatives, and many mainstream brands have taken note.

-So seeing as party season is just around the corner, I’ve rounded up some cruelty-free (and guanine-free) shimmering picks:
+So seeing as shimmer is *everything*, we’ve rounded up some cruelty-free (and guanine-free) shimmering picks.

 One of the biggest brands in the toxic-free nail game, Nailberry creates 12-Free, water permeable, vegan and cruelty-free polishes in a series of beautiful shades, including this party-ready shimmer, Pink Sand.

-A regular favourite on the cruelty-free scene, Tarte Cosmetics is also happily fully on board with the mineral shimmer trend.
+A regular favourite on the cruelty-free scene, Fenty Beauty is also happily fully on board with the mineral shimmer trend.

-For an iridescent (and vegan) pop that can be worn over any lip colour, check out their Tarteist Holographic Lip Gloss.
+For an iridescent (and vegan) pop that can be worn over any lip colour, check out their Gloss Bomb Universal Lip Luminizer.